 Generally, all materials that are appropriate director communications will be forwarded to the intended recipient; however, management may simultaneously conduct an investigation of any operational, compliance, or legal matter in accordance with its established policies and procedures.
-Management reserves the right to reject from this process any material that is harassing, unduly offensive or otherwise not credible, or that solicits business on behalf of the sender.
+Management reserves the right not to forward any material that is harassing, unduly offensive or otherwise not credible, or that solicits business on behalf of the sender.